A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 CUSTOMIZABLE VARIETY & DIETARY PREFERENCES

 Pros: Within the signup process, Hungryroot asks questions about dietary preferences and likes and dislikes of certain food items.
 As shown above, it even asks you what types of meals you like for breakfast, lunch, dinner, and snacks.
-So the system does a great job of getting to know you and making recommendations based on that.
+So, the system does a great job of getting to know you and making recommendations based on that.
+And if you are a current subscriber, you can go update your account like I did while doing this review with even more preferences.

-Also, as they add new items, they constantly ask you to rate how often you’d like to receive them (often, sometimes, never.)
-I don’t have a screenshot of this, but basically, each time you log in, if there are new items, it asks you to quickly update your preferences.
+Also, as they add new items, they constantly ask you to rate how often you'd like to receive them (often, sometimes, never.)
+They recently asked me a bunch of questions about kid foods they have to send since I updated my profile to send kid snacks.

-Over the last year, they’ve added a ton of filtering capabilities.
-When filtering, you can now filter by your recipes, recent groceries/recipes, dietary needs, protein, nutrition, spicy level, and cooking time.
-They recently added a filter for high protein (>25g) and low carb (<35g), which I love as these are major recommendations for many of the clients I work with PCOS, diabetes, weight loss, etc.
+Over the last year, they've added a ton of filtering capabilities.
+When filtering, you can now filter by your recipes, recent groceries/recipes, servings, dietary needs (vegan, vegetarian, food allergies), type of protein, nutrition (carb conscious, high protein, anti inflammatory), credits, spicy level, appliance, and cooking time.

 NUTRITION & INGREDIENTS